mardiros/blacksmith/docs/source/user/instanciating_client.rst

 configured, instanciated, then will be responsible to build client for every registrated resources.

-Synchrounous code will use the :class:`blacksmith.SyncClientFactory` instead.
+Synchronous code will use the :class:`blacksmith.SyncClientFactory` instead.

 .. literalinclude:: instanciating_client_01.py